Detect Anything 3D in the Wild: Experiment

 \subsection{Ablation Studies}

-As shown in~\Cref{tab:ablations}, we conduct ablation studies on key components of \algname, illustrating the evolution from a vanilla SAM-based baseline to the well developed DetAny3D capable of extracting generalizable 3D features.
-The base model extends SAM by introducing 3D box tokens and a 3D prediction head, enabling direct 3D bounding box estimation.
-Additional ablations, including backbone choices and prompt types, are presented in~\Cref{sec:more_ablations}.
+As shown in~\Cref{tab:ablations}, we ablate key components of \algname, showing the evolution from a SAM-based baseline to DetAny3D with strong 3D generalization.
+The base model extends SAM with 3D box tokens and a 3D head for direct box prediction.
+Additional ablations, including backbone and prompt types, are in Supplementary~\Cref{sec:more_ablations}.

 \begin{itemize} \item \textbf{Effectiveness of Depth \& Camera Modules.} Depth map provides denser supervision, while camera configuration intrinsic help mitigate disruptions caused by multiple datasets training.
 Integrating both depth map and camera intrinsic yields improvement in 3D feature extraction and generalization across diverse datasets.